LukeyBit/LukeyBit/README.md

 # Hi, I'm Lukas 👋
-### A engineering student at The Royal Institute of Technology in Stockholm, Sweden.
+### An engineering student at The Royal Institute of Technology in Stockholm, Sweden.

 I am experienced in programming in Java, Python, C and JavaScript/TypeScript.
 I am also experienced with both front and backend development as well as SQL.